What are you looking for?

 Why it matters: A responsive school listens to its community.
 Systematic feedback ensures concerns are addressed, ideas are heard, and stakeholders feel genuinely valued.

-• icon Administered AWS Experience Surveys (students, parents, faculty, staff)
+• Administered AWS Experience Surveys (students, parents, faculty, staff)

-• icon Conducted follow-up focus groups on key themes
+• Conducted follow-up focus groups on key themes

-• icon Re-established Faculty Advisory Council with clear charter
+• Re-established Faculty Advisory Council with clear charter

 1.4 Professional Growth and Evaluation